helidon-io/helidon-examples/examples/declarative/data-jdbc/postgres/README.md

-# Helidon Data JDBC Declarative using H2 Database
+# Helidon Data JDBC Declarative using PostgreSQL

 The Java application and repository sources are shared by all database variants from the sibling `common` directory.